rasmusjaa/warehouse-reaktor/README.md

 ## Running project

-Live version can be found on [Heroku](https://rj-warehouse.herokuapp.com/)
+Live version can be found on [Heroku](https://rj-warehouse.herokuapp.com/).

-To run this project locally:
+To run this project locally first you must have Node installed, then:
 1. Clone the repo
 2. cd repodir/client
 3. npm install